Tendons are tough pieces of tissue that connect your muscles to your bones.

 Certain disorders make you a little more likely to get tendinitis:

-Gonorrhea Gonorrhea Gonorrhea is a sexually transmitted disease (STD).
-An STD is an infection that is spread from person to person by sexual contact.
-Gonorrhea infects your genitals and, in women, your fallopian... read more , a sexually transmitted disease, sometimes spreads through your body and infects a tendon.
+Gonorrhea Gonorrhea Gonorrhea is a sexually transmitted infection (STI).
+An STI is an infection that is spread from person to person by sexual contact.
+Gonorrhea infects your genitals and, in women, your fallopian... read more , a sexually transmitted infection, sometimes spreads through your body and infects a tendon.

 Tendinitis can also occur as a side effect of some antibiotics.